- Clinic / School Nurse

-VOICE MAIL Voice mail is available at Hartley Elementary School before 8:00 a.m. and after 4:00 p.m..
+VOICE MAIL Voice mail is available at Hartley Elementary School before 7:30 a.m. and after 3:45 p.m..
 This service allows parents to access messages from their child’s teacher and to also leave messages.
 To use this service, simply call the school’s telephone line (547-8400).
 When the telephone is answered, you will hear a brief recording It will ask you for your teacher’s mailbox number (located on our Staff Page).
 Enter the number and you will hear the teacher’s message.
 You may also leave a message following the recording.
 CONFERENCES Our school improvement plan calls for two school-wide student/parent/teacher conference days.
 These conferences provide the opportunity for parents to review work, share concerns, and allow students to set goals for themselves.
 In addition to these two, other parent conferences are welcome.
-HARTLEY NEWSLETTER A newsletter, The Hartley Headlines, is emailed every other Monday.
+HARTLEY NEWSLETTER A newsletter, The Hartley Headlines, is emailed monthly.
 It will contain important information regarding happenings at our school.
-WEEKLY/BIWEEKLY REPORTS Our school improvement plan calls for weekly or biweekly communication with parents.
-Your child’s teacher will discuss this with you.
-CHANGE OF ADDRESS/TELEPHONE NUMBERS Please inform Robin Kelley if you change your address or telephone number and turn in the documented proof of residency paperwork.
+CHANGE OF ADDRESS/TELEPHONE NUMBERS Please inform our computer operator, Robin Kelley, if you change your address or telephone number and turn in the documented proof of residency paperwork.
 The office needs updated information for emergencies and parent contact.
 We must have at least one contact in case of emergency.

 Kindergarten-First grade students report to the multi-purpose room Second-Fifth grade students report to cafeteria